 In other words, these projects initiate a SIP call themselves, reply to any SIP extensions (such as SIP SUBSCRIBE messages) and then capture the RTP packets and convert them into a usable video stream.

-If Ring ever encrypt their traffic, Ring could easily change the above technical process slightly and it’d then be very hard for the projects to know what they need to change to get their live streaming functionality working again.
-Until then, happy live-streaming everyone!
+If Ring ever fully encrypt their traffic, Ring could easily change the above technical process slightly and it’d then be very hard for the projects to know what they need to change to get their live streaming functionality working again.
+Until then, happy live-streaming… if you have lots of technical experience!

 When investigating the above for the Ring Doorbell, I came across a lot of (rightly!) frustrated people saying: “I give up, just use Nest Hello – that supports live streaming”.
 And thankfully there does appear to be unofficial – but more stable – options to store Hello footage locally.